 The Bodhisatta was once Indra, king of the gods.
-At midnight a wizard used his magic powers to sneak into the palace and rape the chief queen.
-To catch him, the king gave her a bowl of vermillion to put a mark him, and the next night after he had his way with her, she made a handprint on his back.
-The king sent his men around the city looking for the rapist and found out that by day he was a sun-worshiping ascetic living in the cemetery.
+At midnight, a wizard used his magic powers to sneak into a king’s palace and rape the chief queen.
+To catch him if he returned, the king gave the queen a bowl of vermillion to put a mark on him; and the next night, after he had his way with her again, she made a handprint on his back.
+The king sent his men around the city looking for the rapist, and found out that by day he was a sun-worshipping ascetic living in the cemetery.
 They surrounded him, but he flew away.

-So the king banished all holy men from the kingdom.
-With no religious teachers around, people became savage; no longer giving alms or following the commandments and they went to hell after they died.
+Following this, the king banished all holy men from the kingdom.
+With no religious teachers around, people became savage, no longer giving alms or following the precepts, and they went to hell after they died.

-The Bodhisatta noticed fewer people were being born in his heaven and when he looked down on Earth and saw the reason, he knew that he alone could destroy the king’s heresy and reverse the religious decay.
-He took the eldest private Buddha (those who reach enlightenment on their own and do not teach the path to others) living in Nandamula Cave deep in the Himalayas and together they went and stood in the air outside the palace, the Bodhisatta taking the form of a handsome disciple.
+The Bodhisatta noticed fewer people were being born in his heaven, and when he looked down on earth and saw the reason, he knew that only he could destroy the king’s heresy and reverse the religious decay.
+He summoned the eldest private Buddha (those who reach enlightenment on their own and do not teach the path to others) living in Nandamula Cave deep in the Himalayas, and together they went and stood in the air outside the palace, the Bodhisatta taking the form of a handsome disciple.

 In the Lifetime of the Buddha

-One day some of the Buddha’s disciples were discussing how great the Buddha was because he always acted in the benefit of the world.
-When the Buddha heard their discussion he told this story so they knew he had also acted in the interest of others in the past.
+One day some of the Buddha’s disciples were discussing how great the Buddha was because he always acted for the benefit of the world.
+When the Buddha heard their discussion, he told this story so they knew that he had also acted in the interest of others in the past.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.